Well-Posedness and regularity properties of 2d $\beta$-plane stochastic Navier-Stokes equations in a periodic channel: Well-Posedness

-In order to prove the well-posedness of \eqref{Problemleray} we follow the footsteps of \cite{kuk}.
-Here the idea is to study \eqref{Problemleray} by splitting it into stochastic Stokes equation (cf. Theorem \ref{stokswellp}) and Navier–Stokes equations with random coefficients (cf. Theorem \ref{wellposed}).
-Since the Coriolis force appears only in the Navier–Stokes equations with random coefficients, we give a detailed proof of its well-posedness using the so called Galerkin method.
-The introduction of the Coriolis force leads us to lose some regularity properties and in particular we have an additional term to control in contrast to \cite{Temam} where the proof is given for the deterministic case.
+This section is devoted to the proof of the well-posedness of the initial value problem \eqref{Problemleray} in terms of Definition \ref{Problemleray}.
+We follow the footsteps of \cite{kuk}.
+Here the idea is to study \eqref{Problemleray} by splitting it into stochastic Stokes equation (cf. Theorem \ref{stokswellp}) and Navier-Stokes equations with random coefficients (cf. Theorem \ref{wellposed}).
+Since the Coriolis force appears only in the Navier-Stokes equations with random coefficients, we give a detailed proof of its well-posedness using the so-called Galerkin method.
+But because of the Coriolis force and choice of the boundary conditions, our equations become intrinsically anisotropic, and well-posedness is not straightforward since we have an additional term to control along with the particular choice of the domain in contrast to \cite{Temam} where the proof is given for the deterministic case.
+Therefore, we revise existing results and redo estimates as in what follows, overcoming additional difficulties.
 Finally, we obtain the existence and uniqueness of the solution to problem \eqref{Problemleray} by summing the previous results appropriately (cf. Theorem \ref{TheoSolution}).

 Then, we write a general solution of \eqref{Problemleray} as

 where $z(t)$ is a process that solves the stochastic Stokes system, i.e.,

 and the function $v$ must satisfy the initial value problem